WVCSergkart/WVC_TrueXenotypes/README.md

 - Updating the xenotype after changing genes.
 The pawn xenotype will be adjusted relative to the genes, to the most similar.
 This only affects if the xenotype remains a baseliner after implantation.
 - Adjusting the genes of children.
 Forced addition of endogenes of parents, regardless of their complexity.
 As a bonus, inheritance of archite genes, provided that both parents have these genes.
 - Generation of xenotypes from custom xenotypes.
 Allows you to save a copy of the genes of a custom xenotype, so that later when you start the game, the game generates a full-fledged xenotype based on it.
+- Genes dupes merging (Exp).
+Allows you to create groups of genes that you think are the same and overwrite them with one of the genes.
+At the moment, this option is experimental and poorly tested.

 Each of the features is presented as options and can be enabled/disabled in the settings.